 We are not required to manage our operations in a manner that would minimize the likelihood of generating income that would constitute "unrelated business taxable income" ("UBTI") to the extent allocated to a tax-exempt shareholder.
 Although we expect to invest through subsidiaries that are treated as corporations for U.S. federal income tax purposes and such corporate investments would generally not result in an allocation of UBTI to a shareholder on account of the activities of those subsidiaries, we may not invest through corporate subsidiaries in all cases.
-Moreover, UBTI includes income attributable to debt-financed property and we are not prohibited from debt financing our investments, including investments in subsidiaries.
-Furthermore, we are not prohibited from being (or causing a subsidiary to be) a guarantor of loans made to a subsidiary.
+Moreover, UBTI also includes income attributable to debt-financed property and we are not prohibited from incurring debt to finance our investments, including investments in subsidiaries.
+Furthermore, we are not prohibited from being (or causing a subsidiary to be) a guaranter of loans made to a subsidiary.
 If we (or certain of our subsidiaries) were treated as the borrower for U.S. tax purposes on account of those guarantees, some or all of our investments could be considered debt-financed property.
 The potential for income to be characterized as UBTI could make our common shares an unsuitable investment for a tax-exempt entity.
 Tax-exempt shareholders are urged to consult their tax advisors regarding the tax consequences of an investment in common shares.

-We may hold or acquire certain investments through an entity classified as a PFIC or CFC for U.S. federal income tax purposes.
+We may hold or acquire certain investments through an entity classified as a CFC for U.S. federal income tax purposes.

-Certain of our investments may be in non-U.S. corporations or may be acquired through a non-U.S. subsidiary that would be classified as a corporation for U.S. federal income tax purposes.
-Such an entity may be a PFIC or a CFC for U.S. federal income tax purposes.
-U.S. Holders indirectly owning an interest in a PFIC or a CFC may experience adverse U.S. tax consequences.
+Many of our investments are in non-U.S. corporations or are held through a non-U.S. subsidiary that is classified as a corporation for U.S. federal income tax purposes.
+Many of these entities are CFCs for U.S. federal income tax purposes.
+U.S. Holders indirectly owning an interest in a CFC may experience adverse U.S. tax consequences.